M4X-VOGEL/Clingonia/README.md

 ## ⚙️ Please note:

-⚠️ This software is optimized for Windows platforms; however, it runs on macOS.
+⚠️ This software is optimized for Windows and macOS.

 <br>